On the correspondence between thermodynamics and inference: Detailed analysis of the learning capacity and GPI prior of selected models

-The likelihood for the normal model is defined by Eqn.~\ref{eqn:normalmodel} with parameters ${\bm \theta} \equiv (\vec{\mu})$ for support $\mu \in \mathbb{R}^K$ for a normal model with unknown mean and known variance $\sigma^2$.
+The likelihood for the normal model is defined by Eq.~\ref{eqn:normalmodel} with parameters ${\bm \theta} \equiv (\vec{\mu})$ for support $\mu \in \mathbb{R}^K$ for a normal model with unknown mean and known variance $\sigma^2$.
 In this example, we assume a conjugate prior: